top of page

 If your independent business has a dedicated/private outdoor garden or outdoor dining area you don't have to worry too much about the size or weight of your outdoor furniture since it won't need to be put away every day.
 Instead, material and finish choice, as mentioned in Point 2, is more important for you and the long term maintenance of your outdoor furniture if it's only being stored away in the winter months (or not even at all).

 With a large outdoor seating area you also have the ability to include some fixed outdoor furniture such as booths, banquette seating and picnic benches.
-They're a great way to add visual interest as well as style and comfort to your outdoor area, encouraging more customers to dine and drink outside as well as spend longer (and more money) at your small business.
+They're a great way to add visual interest as well as style and comfort to your outdoor area, encouraging more customers to dine and drink outside as well as spend longer (and more money) at your independent business.

 4. Outdoor furniture accessories will enhance the outdoor dining or drinking experience of your hospitality business